asheibanifard/Direct_Volume_Rendering-DVR-/README.md

 ## Description

-This repository provides a set of tools and scripts for processing volumetric data using Python.
+This repository provides a set of tools and scripts for processing volumetric medical images using Python.
 The project includes:
 - **Data Loading**: Functions to load and preprocess volumetric data.
 - **Filtering**: Applying HU windowing filters to the data.
 - **Direct Volume Rendering (DVR)**: Techniques for rendering 3D data into 2D images.